aws-samples/multi-arch-docker-images/README.md

 # multi-arch-docker-image-demo

-The purpose of this demonstration is to show how to create a pipeline using Code Pipeline that builds multi architecture Docker images and deploy this image inside a Kubernetes cluster.
+The purpose of this demonstration is to show how to create a pipeline using Code Pipeline that builds multi architecture Docker images (x64 and arm64) and deploy this image inside a Kubernetes cluster.

 Using a combination of architecture-specific tags and an associated Docker manifest, we can achieve one-size-fits-all architecture agnostic image pulls from our repo.
 Let's introduce the concept of manifests first, then we will cover how to do it.